pspbps/Google_3/whitepaper/PSP_Whitepaper_v1.0.md

 Any implementation claiming PSP compatibility must adhere to these documents.

 ### Canonical Reference Implementation

 The PSP maintainers provide a reference implementation for educational and testing purposes.
 This reference code is non-production and does not constitute a canonical deployment.

+The canonical deployment of PSP is expected to occur on an EVM-compatible Layer 2 network, following a testnet-first deployment strategy.

 ### Canonical Deployment